AOMediaCodec/av1-spec/annex.e.decoder.model.md

 DFG i is removed from the smoothing buffer at time Removal[ i ].

-There are two modes of operation of a decoder which determine whether the actual DFG removal time Removal[ i ] may be different from the scheduled DFG removal timing ScheduledRemovalTiming [ i ].
+There are two modes of operation of a decoder that determine whether the actual DFG removal time Removal[ i ] may be different from the scheduled DFG removal timing ScheduledRemovalTiming [ i ].
 As was mentioned earlier, the decoder starts decoding a frame instantaneously when the data that belongs to